 What are the Benefits of HIIT Training and Workouts?

-HIIT training is a firm favourite in the workout routines of fitness fans and training beginners alike., A and with good reason.
+HIIT training is a firm favourite in the workout routines of fitness fans and training beginners alike, and and with good reason.
 The health and wellbeing benefits of HIIT training are huge, all in a fitness format that is highly flexible and incredibly convenient, making it more accessible for some people than other types of workouts.

 What is HIIT?